lsst-epo/space-surveyors/README.md

 yarn deploy
 ```

-A `predeploy` script will build the TSDX library and then the Parcel example and `gh-pages` will push the Parcel `example/dist` directory to the `gh-pages` branch.
+A `predeploy` script will build the library and then the example and `gh-pages` will push the Parcel `example/dist` directory to the `gh-pages` branch.